PelagicCreatures/molamola/README.md

 ### Validation Helper
 The built in validation helper marks input errors and displays input error messages

+Field validation is implemented by [Validator](https://www.npmjs.com/package/validator) using [Sequelize](https://www.npmjs.com/package/sequelize) extensions.

 Prerequisites for validation behavior:
 * All input elements must be wrapped in an `.input-group` container
-* All validated inputs must have an `.validation-help` container inside the `.input-group`
+* All validated inputs must have an `.validation-help` container inside the `.input-group` for displaying errors

 CSS rules to reveal validation messages on input error
 ```css